Susan Slaughter

 May all your data be clean,

-And all your programs run the first time,
+And all your code run the first time,

 1. [...]
 About|SAS Links|SAS Papers|Little SAS Book Series| [...]